takenthemickout/takenthemickout/README.md

 - 👋 Hi, I’m @takenthemickout
 - 👀 I’m interested in web development and scripting.
-- 📫 How to reach me ... you cant
+- 📫 How to reach me ... my discord is takenthemickout#1749

 <!---
 takenthemickout/takenthemickout is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.